alexrobertsonuk/ga4-for-content-designers/docs/navigating-ga4.md

 This guide focuses on the **Explore** section, where you can build custom reports.

-Unlike the standard Reports section, Explore gives you much more control over how the data is organised.
+Unlike the standard Reports section, Explore gives you much more control over how the data is selected and displayed.
 You can:

+- choose exactly which metrics to include
 - focus on a specific page or group of pages
 - apply more detailed filters
-- see pages or user groups side by side
+- choose how the data is visualised (for example as tables, line or bar charts)

 ## Using Explore